(Avail. 24/7)

 Who Cannot Petition the Court for an Expungement in New Mexico?

-There are a few types of crimes that are ineligible for consideration under the new law.
+A few types of crimes are ineligible for consideration under the new law.
 If you have a conviction for the following types of offensives, you cannot apply for an Expungement, including:

 • DWI offenses